 You are required to submit a feasibility study with your application.
 The feasibility study should include:

-- A description of your project;
+- A technical description of the production facility

-- An energy or yield calculation;
+- An energy or product yield calculation.

 If you are not the owner of the intended location for the production facility, you need the consent of the owner of the location to build and operate the facility.
 Use the ‘Site owner consent template’ for this purpose.
 You can find it on the page Bijlagen bij uw aanvraag (information in Dutch).